nsrau/azure-docs.it-it/articles/active-directory/develop/quickstart-v2-uwp.md

 ### <a name="requesting-tokens"></a>Richiesta di token

-MSAL include due metodi che vengono usati per acquisire token in modo interattivo: `AcquireTokenInteractive` e `AcquireTokenSilent`.
+In MSAL sono disponibili due metodi per acquisire i token in un'app UWP: `AcquireTokenInteractive` e `AcquireTokenSilent`.

 #### <a name="get-a-user-token-interactively"></a>Ottenere un token utente in modo interattivo